 Consequences - Clemson University will respond promptly to all complaints of discrimination, harassment or retaliation.
-Any person, regardless of position or title, who is determined to have engaged in discrimination, harassment or retaliation as prohibited by this policy will be subject to prompt and appropriate corrective action, up to and including dismissal or termination from the university.
+Any person, regardless of position or title, who is determined to have engaged in discrimination, harassment or retaliation as prohibited by this policy will be subject to prompt and appropriate corrective action, up to and including dismissal or termination from the University.

 South Carolina Sex Offenders Registry - Information on all registered adult sex offenders (age 18 and older) is available from the South Carolina Sex Offenders Registry website (http://scor.sled.sc.gov/ConditionsOfUse.Aspx).
-Information is also available on registered sex offenders (ages 12-17) who have committed the following offenses: criminal sexual conduct in the first degree; criminal sexual conduct in the second degree; criminal sexual conduct with minors, first degree; criminal sexual conduct with minors, first degree; criminal sexual conduct with minors, for witnesses to an offense at public or private schools, child day care centers, family day care centers or businesses and organizations that primarily serve children, women or vulnerable adults.
-Evaluations are also required on information must complete and submit a written request form at SLED or at the local sheriff's office.
+Information is also available on registered sex offenders (ages 12-17) who have committed the following offenses: criminal sexual conduct in the first degree; criminal sexual conduct in the second degree; criminal sexual conduct with minors, first degree; criminal sexual conduct with minors, second degree; engaging a child for sexual performance; producing, directing or promoting sexual performance by a child or kidnapping.
+An evaluation must be made on any other requests for information on registered offenders under age 18 who are victims of or witnesses to an offense at public or private schools, child day care centers, family day care centers or businesses and organizations that primarily serve children, women or vulnerable adults.
+Evaluations are also required on information requests for offenders who are age 11 or younger who may have a prior conviction or adjudication of delinquency.
+Those who request the information must complete and submit a written request form at SLED or at the local sheriff's office.
 A copy of the request form is available online and it may be mailed or faxed to Sex Offenders Registry, SLED, P.O.
 Box 21398, Columbia, SC 29221.
 The fax number is 803-896-7022.